896ma/Greetings_card/README.md

-#  A javaScript Greetings_card that greetsnthe user Good Morning
+#  A javaScript Greetings_card that greets the user Good Morning